dragondive/plantuml_demo/plantuml_demo.md

 * Defining an abstract class
 * Adding methods and attributes to a class
 * Describing access specifiers of the class members
-* Describing the inheritance relationship between classes
+* Describing inheritance relationship between classes
 * Hiding sections from the class

 Refer the [documentation](https://plantuml.com/class-diagram) for the full set of features and configuration options.

-The example also introduces the following features:
+The example also introduces the following common features:
 * The preprocessor directive `!include` to include contents of another file
 * Defining a sprite and using it in the diagram
 * Using unicode characters in the diagram